Voter-Media/VotingApp_Client/README.md

 	- Efficient handling of data with structured relationships between users, voters, candidates, and votes.
 	- Use of SQL for reliable and secure data storage.

+## Project Structure:

+The project is composed of a proper front-end for client side providing a seamless user experience and an appropriate back-end for server side providing with the database storing and management and redirection.
+- Front-end:
+	- The front-end of the project is composed off of javascript, typescript and css building an easy to understand and easy to use user interface.

+- Back-end:
+	- The back-end of the project relies on javascript to provide it with proper handling of functionalities of the web-interface, database management and redirection.
+	- The database relies on SQL for all data-related operations, including CRUD(Create, Read, Update, Delete) activities, schema management and transaction control.